tgkim-kr/MRSi-AI/README.md

 --summary-csv path/to/auc_summary.csv
 ```

-Set a custom path for the validation-AUC summary CSV file.
+Set a custom path for the test-AUC summary CSV file.
 If omitted, the default is:

 ```text
 result/auc_summary.csv